 Rich spent his early childhood growing up in the rural town of Avon on Cleveland’s west side.
 At the age of sixteen he moved to Clearwater, FL with his family and, three years later, graduated from Clearwater High School.

 He received two congressional appointments to the Naval Academy in Annapolis.
 However, he decided to pass on the opportunity and instead enrolled at the University of Florida to study his real passion – broadcasting.
 It was there he picked up experience working at WRUF AM & FM, the university’s radio stations, and earned a bachelor's degree in broadcasting and Red Barber Award for broadcasting excellence.
 He later attended Mississippi State and graduated from its Department of Geoscience’s Broadcast Meteorology Program.

-In addition to having been a deejay at over a dozen radio stations around the country (including LA’s KNX and KCBS-FM), he spent almost a decade in Tampa Bay with WYUU, WCOF, WFJO/WSUN, and WRBQ, and was the announcer on the Florida lottery's “Flamingo Fortune” TV game show taped at Orlando’s Universal Studios.
-From there he became the chief meteorologist at KPSP, CBS-2 in Palm Springs, California.
-Shortly thereafter, he was hand-picked by Bob Barker to succeed the late Rod Roddy as the new announcer on TV’s longest-running game show, “The Price Is Right.”
+In addition to having been a deejay at over a dozen radio stations around the country (including LA’s KNX, KCBS-FM, KODJ, K-EARTH 101), Fields spent almost a decade in Tampa Bay with WYUU, WCOF, WFJO, WSUN, and WRBQ, and was the announcer for the Florida lottery's “Flamingo Fortune” TV game show taped at Orlando’s Universal Studios.
+From there, he became the chief meteorologist at KPSP/Palm Springs, CA, and KCBS-TV/Los Angeles.

 1994 - 2003 Other Tampa Bay Area Stations (On Air Personality)